iceberg logo

 • Security maturity – Less mature organizations may need more hands-on staff initially

-One practical approach is to calculate the ratio of security professionals to overall IT staff or employees.
-Industry benchmarks suggest 1-2 security professionals per 100 employees for most mid-sized organizations, but this can vary significantly based on the factors above.
+One practical approach for mid-sized organizations is calculating the ratio of cybersecurity professionals to overall IT staff or total employees.
+Industry benchmarks suggest 1 to 2 dedicated security professionals per 100 employees for most mid-sized companies, but this ratio can vary significantly based on your industry risk profile, regulatory environment, and security infrastructure complexity.

-Remember that outsourcing certain security functions can be a viable strategy when building your team.
-This allows you to access specialized expertise for specific needs while maintaining a core internal team focused on your most critical security functions.
+Remember that outsourcing certain cybersecurity functions can be a strategic approach when building your internal security team.
+This hybrid model allows mid-sized organizations to access specialized cybersecurity expertise for specific needs like penetration testing or incident response while maintaining a core internal team focused on daily security operations and organizational knowledge.

 What skills and qualifications should you look for when hiring cybersecurity professionals?

-When hiring cybersecurity professionals, look for a balanced mix of technical abilities and soft skills.
-The most effective security team members combine solid technical knowledge with strong communication, problem-solving, and teamwork capabilities.
+When hiring cybersecurity professionals for your mid-sized organization, prioritize candidates with a balanced combination of technical cybersecurity skills and essential soft skills.
+The most effective security team members demonstrate solid technical knowledge in areas like network security, threat detection, and incident response, combined with strong communication abilities, analytical problem solving, and collaborative teamwork capabilities that enable cross departmental cooperation.

 Key technical skills to prioritize include: